 Popular music Studies.

-…Co-editing a Handbook on the Global Music Industries.
+…Co-editing the Oxford Handbook on the Global Music Industry Studies.

 Co-editing a journal issue on digital music in the streaming era.

-Starting a new project on Pan-Africanism in popular music in the lusophone world.
+Starting a new project on transnational political affiliations in popular music in the lusophone world.

 A commissioned chapter on Spotify “fake artists.”…

-…ridge Companion to Music and Digital Culture, eds.
-N. Cook, D. Trippett, and M. Ingalls (co-authored with Nick Seaver). (expected summer 2019)
+…idge Companion to Music and Digital Culture, eds.
+N. Cook, D. Trippett, and M. Ingalls (co-authored with Nick Seaver). (expected October 2019)

 English Translation of Rodrigo Cantos Savelli Gomes and Maria Ignez Cruz Mello, “Gender Relations and Brazilian Popular Music: A Study of Female Bands,” A Latin American Music Reader: A View from the South, edited by Javier León and Helena Simonett, University of Illinois Press (2016).